-Anyone can build a business; only a select few business can become a brand.
-When you’re building a brand, everything changes.
-A trademark protects your brand- not only does it ensure that your brand's name, logo, or slogan can't be used elsewhere- it's the only way to ensure that your business' name can live on in perpetuity.
+Anyone can build a business; only a select few businesses can become a brand.
+Trademarks protect brands- ensuring not just that your brand's name, logo, or slogan can't be used by anywhere else- it's the only way to ensure that your business' name can live on in perpetuity.

 Our extensive due diligence search provides a comprehensive search of your business name throughout the United States, so that you know whether or not your proposed (or current) name can be used.
-This is the first of three steps of our trademark process, which means that if you are thinking about filing a trademark, this is a head start; and if you are about to invest capital on branding/rebranding/creating a new logo, you will need to run this type of search prior to beginning.
-It's integral that you ensure that there is no chance of “likelihood of confusion” with another brand, which typically end up with an exchange of not-so-fun cease and desist letters at best; a forced rebrand at worst.
-Before you invest in branding or creating a business, you start with a due diligence search- as my dad always said, measure twice, cut once
+This is the first of three steps of our trademark process, and should also be your first step prior to investing capital on branding.
+It's integral that you ensure that there is no chance of “likelihood of confusion” with another brand, which typically results with an exchange of not-so-fun cease and desist letters at best; a forced rebrand at worst.
+Before you invest in branding or creating a business, the wisest step is always a due diligence search.

 It seems like such an uncouth sentiment, yet it’s true: The most certain thing you can count on in life is that death will inevitably follow.
 And during life, it’s impossible to predict the unknowns.
 Despite knowing this, most business owners neglect this most important, most inevitable tenet.